“Your present circumstances don’t determine where you can go; they merely determine where you start.”

 I’ve been trained in relationship therapy by Alan Fruzzetti, and I firmly believe in the power of clear, consistent, and purposeful conversations.
 Our work begins by identifying shared goals among partners and creating a safe, respectful space for partners to feel heard and understood.

-The goals of family therapy are to:
+The goals of relationship therapy are to:

 1. Improve communication so you can talk—and truly listen—with empathy and clarity